NVIDIA/NeMo/README.md

 helps with conversion and setting up a deployment environment to do inference for models from BigNLP training scripts.
 Use scripts to convert models to a new format, then use NVIDIA Triton Inference Server to process inference requests.

+NeMo Megatron supports the training of models with pipeline parallelism > 1.
+However, deployment scripts currently only support checkpoints with pipeline parallelism = 1.

 The inference scripts execute at a Slurm or Base Command Platform cluster in several steps:
 * Megatron/NeMo checkpoint conversion to FasterTransformer format.